php-fig/fig-standards/proposed/clock-meta.md

 ## 8. Past contributors

-Since this document stems from the work of a lot of people in previous years, we should recognize their effort:
+This document stems from the work of many people in previous years, we recognize their effort:

  *
 _**Note:** Order descending chronologically._